WebKit/WebKit-http/README.markdown

 libraries instead of the system ones.
 It is a good idea to test this because HaikuLauncher doesn't use tabs, which sometimes expose different bugs.

-This document was last updated July 30, 2014.
+This document was last updated November 23, 2017.

 Authors: Maxime Simon, Alexandre Deckner, Adrien Destugues